microsoft/vscode-dev-containers/README.md

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
 The Remote - Containers extension in the [Remote Development](https://aka.ms/vscode-remote/download/extension) extension pack allows you to open any folder inside (or mounted into) a dev container and take advantage of VS Code's full development feature set.

 This repository contains a set of **dev container definitions** to help get you up and running with a containerized environment.
 The definitions describe the appropriate container image, runtime arguments for starting the container, and VS Code extensions that should be installed.
-They can help you get started or be used as examples for adapting your own configuration to different situations.
+They can also be used as examples for adapting your own configuration to different situations.

 ## Using a definition